rounak-dutta/STM32F103-CustomUSBHID-USB-to-Serial-MIDI-Interface/README.md

 # STM32F103-CustomUSBHID-USB-to-Serial-MIDI-Interface
 In this project a very basic USB to Serial MIDI Interface is built with STM32F103C8T6 board, with USB Custom-HID Middleware implementation in STM CubeIDE environment.

+Youtube Video with Demo and Explanantion of the Code: https://www.youtube.com/watch?v=NXoqsiw93NM

 **Notes:** Before going through the project and/ or trying to implement the project, I would request the viewer to go through **the following drawbacks or limitations of the project,** as follows: